xmskk/Model-Predictive-Perimeter-Control-with-multi-region-MFDs/README.md

 Here, any results before Nc = 17 can be ignored as they result in a gridlock where maximum accumulation is reached and no outflow is possible.

-As for Nc > 17, in creasing the value of Nc significantly decreases the TTS.
+As for Nc > 17, increasing the value of Nc significantly decreases the TTS.

 However, after a certain point (around Nc > 30), having longer horizons does not reward more information for the MPC model, and therefore the curve flattens out.